|Message from Dubi Shapiro

 Over the years a number of my photos have won international competitions and a large number have been featured in books and magazines including HBW, Birdlife International,Birding, Birdwatching, Neotropical birding & BBC Wildlife magazine.

-I now live In Los Angles with my wife and young son, and I hope these images brings you as much pleasure as I had taking them.
+I now live In Los Angles with my wife and two young sons, and I hope these images brings you as much pleasure as I had taking them.